TralahM/TralahM.github.io/_posts/2020-06-01-My-Journey-Into-Data-Science.markdown

 considerable domain expertise in the field for which the data science models are being developed.

-For example, an individual devoloping a model for clinical trial analysis for drug development would need to have significant unerstanding of pharmacology and clinical data collection.
+For example, an individual developing a model for clinical trial analysis for drug development would need to have significant understanding of pharmacology and clinical data collection.
 It is a broad and complex position and requires significant training.

 Data Visualization